ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 We recommend you run the command with ``--dry-run`` first to list the pyramids that will be deleted.
-If there are a large number of pyramids, you may need to run the command more than once since you cannot remove more than 500 in one call.
+If there are a large number of pyramids, you may need to run the command more than once since you cannot remove more than 500 pyramids in one call.
 For large installation, to avoid any timeout issue it is recommended to run the command with ``--wait=xxx`` where ``xxx`` is for example ``5000``.
 You can also specify a cut-off date (e.g. the